-To fully implement GCB, the following eight steps are required to be completed:
+To fully deploy GCB, the following steps are required to be completed:

-- 1. Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between GCB and GigaVUE-FM. - 2.
-Ensure that the firewall rules on Kubernetes nodes are met according to the Network Requirements. - 3.
-Implement mTLS.
-Refer to Configure mTLS Authentication.
+1. Implement external access to the Kubernetes environment (e.g., ingress, external public IPs, load balancers) to allow communication between GCB and GigaVUE-FM.

-- 4. Add the GCB images to a private Docker registry or ensure that the files can be pulled from the Docker Hub registry.
-You can spin up or spin down the GCB instances based on your traffic load.

-- 5. Deploy GCB Controller Service.

-- 6. Deploy GCB Controller PODs.

-- 7. Deploy GCB HTTP Service.

-- 8. Deploy GCB HTTP PODs.
+- 2. Ensure that the firewall rules on Kubernetes nodes are met according to the Network Requirements. - 3.
+Add the GCB images to a private Docker registry or ensure that the files can be pulled from the Docker Hub registry.
+You can spin up or spin down the GCB instances based on your traffic load. - 4.
+Deploy GCB Controller Service and Pods using Deploy GCB Controller Service and Pods using YAML files or Deploy GCB Controller Service and Pods using Helm Chart. - 5.
+Deploy GCB HTTP Service and Pods using Deploy GCB HTTP Service and Pods using YAML files or Deploy GCB HTTP Service and Pods.